 If you need to move from your current residence, you should pack the following:

-two weeks worth of clothes/shoes, personal hygiene products and medication
+five days worth of clothes/shoes, personal hygiene products and medication

 pillow and bedding (fitted sheet will be provided)